 If the above doesn’t work simply try turning the dial to the hottest setting instead and work backwards to the cooler temperatures.

-You might need to repeat the process a few times before the shower returns back to a normal flow rate on both the hot and cold.
+You might need to repeat the process a few times before the shower returns back to a normal.

 If the above doesn’t work another thing you can try is the following: